wp-plugins/easy-translator-lite/readme.txt

 The plugin has a known issue with quotation marks within strings.
 Some of the quotations marks don't get escaped with a backslash.
 I think this issue is locale-specific, and don't know how to solve it.
 If you have any ideas, please let me know.
 The workaround is to edit the generated PO files with a text editor and go to the lines that give you errors in `msgfmt`.
 You will most likely find some unescaped quotes that you should prepend a backslash to.
 It should then go through `msgfmt` without error.
 Another known problem is that in some locales, the `\n` character in the first few lines appear as `n` -- again in a locale-specific way.

+= How do I get it to translate my blog pages/posts? =

+To enable blog page/post translation, find the Easy Translator widget (under the Appearance -> Widgets menu on your WordPress admin page) and drop it on a sidebar.
+If you have the Pro version of the plugin, you can tweak the colors of the widget to match your theme.

 == Change Log ==

 = Past =

+* V3.30: Compatibility with WP3.8.
+Documentation changes.
+[Dec 19, 2013]
 * V3.20: Compatibility with WP3.7.
 Some minor documentation changes.
 [Nov 9, 2013]
 * V3.10: Compatibility with WP3.6.
 Some additional tooltips to help the user.
 [Aug 15, 2013]
 * V3.01: Documentation changes only.
 [May 21, 2013]